Annual Community Grants Round 2018

-The Scanlon Foundation’s annual community grants round 2016 will focus on 17 local government areas, with the purpose of funding projects that support the transition of migrants into employment.
+The Scanlon Foundation’s annual community grants round for 2018 will fund projects that either support the transition of migrants into employment or support practical English literacy.
 Projects should consider the experience of migrants and of receiving communities and aim to nurture positive outcomes.
-The Scanlon Foundation is seeking expressions of interest for projects that empower communities and develop intercultural connections.
+All submissions are expected to also empower new arrival communities and develop cross cultural connections.

-Expressions of interest by DGR1 eligible organisations for grants up to $25,000 must be made through SmartyGrants.
-Applications are currently open and close at 5pm on Monday, 12 September 2016.
-Use the link to the SmartyGrants expression of interest form.
+Expressions of interest by DGR1 eligible organisations for grants up to $25,000 must be made through Smartygrants.
+Applications are open now and close at 5pm on Friday, 14 September 2018.
+Use this link to Smartygrants to complete an expression of interest form.

 Expressions of interest must meet the following criteria: